MohaElbadry/ElBadry-Mohammed-Exam-JEE/README.md

 ## Entity Model

+The application follows an object-oriented domain model:

+### Core Entities
-- **Client**: Defined by id, name, and email
+- **Client**: Defined by id, name, email, and associated credits
+  - A client may have multiple credits and a user account

+- **Utilisateur**: User account for authentication with username, password, and role

+- **Credit** (Abstract): Base class for all credit types with common attributes
-- **Credit**: Abstract class defined by id, request date, status, acceptance date, amount, duration, and interest rate
+  - id, request date, status (EN_COURS, ACCEPTE, REJETE)
+  - acceptance date, amount, duration, interest rate
+  - Specialized into three concrete types:
-  - **Personal Credit**: Extends Credit with a reason field
+    - **CreditPersonnel**: Personal credit with a reason/purpose field
-  - **Real Estate Credit**: Extends Credit with a property type field
+    - **CreditImmobilier**: Real estate credit with property type (APPARTEMENT, MAISON, LOCAL_COMMERCIAL)
-  - **Professional Credit**: Extends Credit with reason and company name fields
+    - **CreditProfessionnel**: Business credit with purpose and company name fields

+- **Remboursement**: Credit repayment transactions
-- **Remboursement**: Defined by id, date, amount, and type
+  - Defined by id, date, amount, and type (MENSUALITE, REMBOURSEMENT_ANTICIPE)
+  - Each remboursement is associated with a specific credit

 ## Technologies Used

+### Backend
-- Spring Boot 3.x
+- Spring Boot 3.x with Java 17
-- Spring Data JPA
+- Spring Data JPA for data access
-- Spring Security with JWT
+- Spring Security with JWT for authentication
-- H2 Database (for development)
+- H2 Database for development and testing
-- MySQL (for production)
+- MySQL for production deployment
-- Lombok
+- Lombok for reducing boilerplate code
-- MapStruct for DTO mapping
+- MapStruct for efficient DTO-Entity mapping
 - Swagger/OpenAPI for API documentation

+### Frontend
+- Angular with TypeScript
+- Angular Material for UI components
+- RxJS for reactive programming
+- NgRx for state management (optional)
+- Angular JWT for token handling

 ## Getting Started